Basketball Rules List

 A carry is when a player either palms the ball, their hand gathers the ball from underneath the ball or their forearm is able to carry the ball and pause then continue their dribble.

 8-Second Backcourt Rule

-When advancing the ball up the court a player has 8 seconds to get the ball beyond the half court line, if they fail to do this then it results in a backcourt violation.
-If a team has already moved the ball towards the front court, it may not go back and pass the halfcourt line again or else it results it also ends up as a violation.
-If there is a loose ball and a player touches the ball and causes it to go into the backcourt, they or their teammate is not allowed to be the first one to touch the ball if the ball was in their control.
+When dribbling the ball up the court a player has 8 seconds to get the ball beyond the half court line, if they fail to do this then it results in a backcourt violation.
+If a team has already moved the ball into the front court they can not go back and pass the ball into the backcourt.
+If there is a loose ball and a player touches the ball and causes it to go into the backcourt, they are not allowed to be the first one to touch the ball if the ball was in their control.